MileHacker Logo

 Family-Friendly Adaptations and Kid-Specific Tips

-• Accommodations: Seek hotels with pools or vacation rentals with private pools and kitchens.
+• Accommodations: Seek hotels with pools or vacation rentals that have their own pools and kitchens.
 These afford comfort and flexibility for families.

-• Activities: Many tours suit families, including zip-lining (check age/weight limits), ATV tours, and crocodile tours.
+• Activities: Many tours work well for families, including zip-lining (check age/weight limits), ATV tours, and crocodile tours.
 The northern part of Jacó Beach has calmer conditions for swimming with children.

 • Packing: Bring extra sunscreen, insect repellent, and any specific medications for children.
 Kids' travel activities or small toys can prove helpful for travel days or downtime.